Malik-Faiz/Task/README.md

 # School Management System

+> **Note**: This project is not responsive.
+Simple HTML and CSS are used for the frontend.

+---

 ## Overview

 The **School Management System** is a Laravel-based application designed to streamline the management of students, teachers, classes, timetables, and attendance.
 It incorporates role-based access control to ensure that users have appropriate permissions based on their roles.